 Don’t immediately dive into searching on job posting websites.
 Instead, take time to consider what you want: What type of job will be fulfilling and gratifying?
 Anddo you want to go back to a role like the one you had before you left the workforce, or do you want to try something a bit different?

-Plus, reflect on your career break.
+Plus, reflect on your career break or sabbatical.
 Did you learn a new skill, volunteer, start a side hustle, or take classes?
 Even if you weren’t actively working, you may have noteworthy accomplishments to mention during interviews or add to your resume.

 Re-Learn Your Industry and Network

 If it’s been quite a while since you worked, you’ll likely need to refamiliarize yourself with your industry and the job opportunities in it.
 Some possible steps to take:

 - Research your industry: Spend some time on Glassdoor.com, researching companies and your industry.
 You may be particularly interested to find out the salary range for roles that are of interest to you.
 Here’s more information on how to research companies pre-interview.

 - Network: Reach out to former colleagues to let them know you’re returning to the workforce.
 Not only can you get potential job leads, but these contacts may also be able to update you on the latest industry outlook—the big players, the new jargon, etc. Ask your connections for advice and tips on getting back into the workforce.

 - Attend conferences & informational interviews: Setting up some casual informational interviews can also help you feel up-to-date on your industry.
 This will help keep your references fresh during job interviews.
 Conferences can also help you get up to speed, as well as being an opportunity to expand your network.
 Even participating in a LinkedIn Group related to your industry can help you get back in the groove.